rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 The Logo Picker method essentially allows you to pick from any image in your Media Manager (or RokGallery) and use that in place of the logo in its associated position.
 The logo will continue to act the same way as it did when you first installed the RocketLauncher and/or standalone template, though its source image file will be directed to the image you have selected.

-To accomplish this, you'll want to follow these steps:
+To accomplish this, you will want to follow these steps:

 1. Navigate to **Administrator → Extensions → Templates Manager** and select the Gantry-powered RocketTheme template you are currently using as your default.
 If you wish to change your logo in only a select number of pages, you will need to either create or choose an existing template override to apply this change to.